metamn/beat/code/pages/creating-a-styleguide-with-gulp/creating-a-styleguide-with-gulp.md

 My portfolio features a complete, living styleguide built on these principles and technologies.
-You can [see it live](http://metamn.io/styleguide/), check the source code on [Github](https://github.com/metamn/metamn-v1), contribute to the [open source version](https://github.com/metamn/ssgg) or add comments on [Medium](https://medium.com/@metamn/creating-a-styleguide-with-gulp-2298fc928086#.2vd32i6c4).
+You can [see it live](http://metamn.io/styleguide/), check the source code on [Github](https://github.com/metamn/metamn-v1), or contribute to the [open source version](https://github.com/metamn/ssgg).